Annual Voter Registration 2019

-The Council has a legal duty to review the register of electors each year, by sending a household enquiry form to every household.
+The Council has a legal duty to review the register of electors each year, by sending an enquiry form to every household.
 This is known as the Annual Canvass.

 The household enquiry (canvass) form is the way we gather the information we need to keep the register of electors as accurate and complete as possible.